BernardLerring/The-Bunker/README.md

 - :hover and :active pseudo classes were used to change colours on links adding to the User Experience.

-- Cloudinary
+- [Cloudinary](https://cloudinary.com/) was used to host all images on the live site.

 ## Testing

-- I confirmed that the site is responsive on a variety of device sizes through DevTools.
+- I confirm that the site is responsive on a variety of device sizes through DevTools.

 - I confirm that the colours and fonts all contrast and allow the user to easily navigate the site.